sindresorhus/p-retry/readme.md

 Decide if a retry should occur based on the context.
 Returning true triggers a retry, false aborts with the error.

-It is only called if `retries` and `maxRetryTime` have not been exhuasted.
+It is only called if `retries` and `maxRetryTime` have not been exhausted.

 It is not called for `TypeError` (except network errors) and `AbortError`.